-If you want to find sloped backyard ideas that are appealing to the entire family, consider adding a play area to your space.
+If you want to find sloped backyard ideas that are appealing to the entire family, consider adding a play area to your space as backyard ideas for kids.
 Fortunately, it’s possible to infuse some childish wonder without compromising your home’s style.

 The result: A playful yet sophisticated environment.